-Some companies such as SRAM are located in Taichung City proper; many can be found a little further south—FSA and Lezyne in the semi-rural/industiral Wufeng district, for example,
+Some companies, like SRAM, are located in Taichung City proper; many can be found a little further south—FSA and Lezyne in the semi-rural/industiral Wufeng district, for example,

-Neighboring Changhua County, a 30 min expressway drive to Taichung’s southwest is home to another concentration of component makers, one of the biggest being Merida.
+Neighboring Changhua County, a 30 min expressway drive southwest from Taichung is home to another concentration of component makers, one of the biggest being Merida.